yeoman-projects/generator-jhipster-skipserverweb/README.md

 In short, once installed, this bluprint will skip the generation of all server web components.

+This blueprint affects the following generators:
+* entity-server
+* server

 **What this blueprint does not do at the moment!**

 Current version of the bluprint does not change any of the build files: gradle.build or pom.xml.